opencast/opencast/docs/guides/developer/docs/development-process.md

 feel free to contact one.

 There are a couple of rules that committers must follow when merging pull requests.
 These are:
-* You cannot merge your own pull requests.
 * A pull request requires at least one approving review before merging.
     * More reviews are always welcome.
-* You cannot review your own pull requests.
-    * However, intra-organization reviews are permitted, meaning your co-worker is allowed to review your pull request.
 * A pull request must be approved at the weekly technical meeting before merging (visit https://docs.opencast.org/ for the time and place of the technical meeting).
+* Reviewing or merging your own pull requests is strongly discouraged, but technically allowed.
+    * It is advised to be pragmatic and only do so if necessary.

 Git Repository Branching Model